Detecting Breast Cancer During Pregnancy in Arizona

 While the development of breast cancer during pregnancy is quite rare — occurring only in about one in 3,000 pregnancies — it is the most common type of cancer affecting women who are pregnant.
 During pregnancy, breast cancer is referred to as gestational breast cancer or pregnancy-associated breast cancer.

 Since the breast undergoes natural changes in size, shape, and sensitivity during pregnancy, it can be challenging for doctors to detect cancer during routine checkups and obstetrician visits.
-To combat this difficulty, doctors at Dignity Health’s Chandler Regional Medical Center and St. Joseph’s Hospital and Medical Center collaborate with researchers from The University of Arizona Cancer Center to provide women with comprehensive care, including diagnostic imaging and treatment.
+To combat this difficulty, doctors at Dignity Health’s Chandler Regional Medical Center and St. Joseph’s Hospital and Medical Center collaborate with researchers from the Dignity Health – Cancer Institute at St. Joseph's Hospital and Medical Center to provide women with comprehensive care, including diagnostic imaging and treatment.
 To learn more about breast cancer during pregnancy in Arizona, Find a Doctor today.

 The primary symptom of breast cancer is a lump or mass.
 Other symptoms may include:

 - Nipple discharge

 - Swelling of part or all of the breast

 - A change in size, appearance, or shape of the breast or nipple

 Because of natural changes during pregnancy, it’s not uncommon for women to miss the symptoms of breast cancer.
 Visit a Dignity Health doctor if you are trying to get pregnant to discuss how you can better detect any breast changes.

 Researchers don’t yet fully understand what causes breast cancer to develop.
 They do know that pregnancy is not a cause.
 Risk factors for breast cancer include being a woman and increased age.
 You are more likely to develop breast cancer if you have a family history of the disease, certain gene mutations (BRCA1 or BRCA2), or a history of radiation therapy to the chest.